nobl/ioBroker.senec/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Fix: An error reply from mein-senec.de was treated as if it were data.
+A failed request could write an error page into the status states, advance the "last poll" timestamp and leave the connector reporting itself as connected.
+Responses are now checked centrally, so a failure is a failure everywhere.
+- Fix: The adapter no longer keeps its request rate up when mein-senec.de is struggling.
+A server error now pauses the whole queue briefly, exactly as rate limiting already did, and the server's own requested delay is honoured.
+Control commands are still never repeated automatically.
+- Fix: If the SENEC login had to be renewed and that renewal failed, the adapter could end up with no token, no scheduled retry and no error — silently stuck until restarted.
+It now retries with a growing delay, so it recovers on its own.
+- Fix: Measurements for "today" and "yesterday" could be fetched for the wrong day between midnight and the UTC changeover — up to two hours every night in Central European time, and any part of the night in other time zones.
+- Fix: The battery level recorded from mein-senec.de lost a full day twice a year, at the daylight-saving changeovers, because two adjacent days were not recognised as adjacent.
+- Fix: Sections the appliance did not list during discovery are no longer dropped from polling.
+A restricted or partial answer could previously reduce the adapter to polling almost nothing, including the live values.
+- Fix: A failing poll step is now counted, so a system that is only partly readable is reported instead of passing as healthy.
+- Fix: External energy sources sharing one foreign state now all update.
+Previously only the last one configured for a given state received changes, and a state used both directly and in a formula drove only one of the two.
+Values are also read once at startup instead of showing 0 until the source next changes, and a formula that divides by zero no longer writes Infinity.

 ### 2.13.1 (2026-08-01)
 - Fix: A failed API read is now retried instead of being dropped until the next poll cycle.
 Retries apply to transient failures only — timeout, rate limiting, server error, dropped connection.
 Control commands are never retried, so none can reach the appliance twice.
 - API: A poll tier that could not complete now says so in the log, along with the fact that it is picked up again on the next cycle.
 Previously only the failure was logged, which read as if the data were lost.